clinejc/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │
     ├── R                  <- R package
     |
-    ├── packrat            <- Reproducible package management for R
-    |   ├── packrat.lock   <- The R requirements file for reproducing the analysis environment (see
-    |   │                     requirements.txt, for Python requirements).
-    |   └── packrat.opts   <- Project options for Packrat
-    |
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── renv               <- Reproducible package management for R │   └── activate.R     <- The activation script run by the project `.Rprofile`.
+    │
+    ├── renv.lock          <- Reproducible package management for R
+    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`